mikyc/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the name of the absolute path name of the current working directory
+1-listit list the contents of the directory